atav928/ciphertrust-sdk/README.md

 #### Release Notes

+#### v1.0.4

+* Updated standard download log file to include hostname in filename.

+__TODO:__

+* Need to build additional async requests when calling multiple items.
+* Build out ability to send multiple requests and hold the type of requests to make it easier to use the SDK.

 #### v1.0.3

 * Fixed bug with headers returning a requests.exceptions.JSONDecodeError due to the way headers are formated.
 * Added more timeing metrics for quanitfying calls.
 * Added ability to request a download when stream=True is passed in call.

-__TODO:__

-* Need to build additional async requests when calling multiple items.
-* Build out ability to send multiple requests and hold the type of requests to make it easier to use the SDK.

 #### v1.0.2